tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

 1. _p_ sets up timer `ProposeTimeout`.
 2. If _p_ is the proposer, _p_ executes steps 1-6 in _PrepareProposal_ (see above).
 3. Upon reception of Proposal message (which contains the header) for round _r_, height _h_ from _q_, _p_'s Tendermint verifies the block header.
-4. Upon reception of Proposal message , along with all the block parts, for round _r_, height _h_ from _q_, _p_'s Tendermint calls `RequestProcessProposal` with the newly received proposal.
+4. Upon reception of Proposal message, along with all the block parts, for round _r_, height _h_ from _q_, _p_'s Tendermint follows its algorithm to check whether it should prevote for the block just received, or `nil`
+5. If Tendermint should prevote for the block just received
+    1. Tendermint calls `RequestProcessProposal` with the block.
 The call is synchronous.
-5. The Application checks/processes the proposed block, which is read-only, and returns true (_accept_) or false (_reject_) in `ResponseProcessProposal.accept`.
+    2. The Application checks/processes the proposed block, which is read-only, and returns true (_accept_) or false (_reject_) in `ResponseProcessProposal.accept`.
        * The Application, depending on its needs, may call `ResponseProcessProposal`
          * either after it has completely processed the block (the simpler case),
          * or immediately (after doing some basic checks), and process the block asynchronously.
-In this case the Application will not be able to reject the block, or force prevote/precommit $\bot$ afterwards.
+In this case the Application will not be able to reject the block, or force prevote/precommit `nil` afterwards.
-6. If the returned value is
+    3. If the returned value is
-     * _accept_, Tendermint will follow the normal algorithm to prevote on this proposal for round _r_, height _h_.
+         * _accept_, Tendermint prevotes on this proposal for round _r_, height _h_.
          * _reject_, Tendermint will prevote $\bot$ for the proposal in round _r_, height _h_, which is a special value that processes can provote and precommit for, and also decide.
 Processes can still vote `nil` according to the Tendermint algorithm.
 The role of $\bot$ is to protect Tendermint's liveness in cases where the Application has a problem in its implementation of _ProcessProposal_ that, albeit deterministically, rejects too many proposals.
+           **TODO** Reword this when the "failure mode" discussion is settled.

 ### ExtendVote